pablorm296/covidMex/README.md

 #### Fixed

   - Typos in README and functions comments.

+### 0.3.1 - 24/03/2020

+#### Fixed

+  - Serendipia updated data page, this broke scrapping routine.
+Changed CSS targets in `getFromSerendipia`.
+  - In `getData`, `GetFromSerendipia`, and `GetFromGuzmart` `neat` parameter is now set to `FALSE` as default.
+This prevents errors when unexpected column names mess with clean routine.
+  - Proper versioning in
+DESCRIPTION.

 ## Licencia